dptech-corp/dflow/README.md

 - [Progress example](examples/test_progress.py)

 ####  3.2.4. <a name='Uploadpythonpackagesfordevelopment'></a>Upload python packages for development
-To avoid frequently making image during development, dflow offers a interface to upload local packages into container of `OP` and add them to `$PYTHONPATH`, such as `PythonOPTemplate(python_packages=["/opt/anaconda3/lib/python3.9/site-packages/numpy"])`.
+To avoid frequently making image during development, dflow offers an interface to upload local packages into container and add them to `$PYTHONPATH`, such as `PythonOPTemplate(..., python_packages=["/opt/anaconda3/lib/python3.9/site-packages/numpy"])`.
 One can also globally specify packages to be uploaded, which will affect all `OP`s
 ```python
 from dflow import upload_packages
 upload_packages.append("/opt/anaconda3/lib/python3.9/site-packages/numpy")